Josh221Josh/printf/README.md

 0x11.
 C - printf
 C
 Group project
- By: Julien Barbier, co-founder & CEO
+ By: Peter obinna and Joshue Teyi
  Weight: 5
  Project to be done in teams of 2 people (your team: Peter Obinna Ugwuoke, Joshua Teyi) Ongoing second chance project - started Nov 10, 2023 6:00 AM, must end by Nov 18, 2023 6:00 AM